 Clean and repaint that area of the wall and move a piece of furniture to the same place Fluffy likes to rub against.
 Yes, she may find another place to “decorate” with her lovely self, but maybe not.
 Or perhaps it will be a place that won’t leave a visible mark.

 Our cat, Chico, rubbed an almost black spot on a wall in our home over time.
 I repaired it twice before understanding that our boy had claimed that area as his own.
 I moved a credenza in front of it.
 Chico switched his affections to the corner of the wooden credenza, and it doesn’t show signs of him at all.
-There’s always a solution.
+There’s always a solution that will contribute to your pet-friendly home and look good, as well.

 Take notes about your pets’ behavior.
 From those notes, you can create a plan to improve the appearance of your home while allowing Rover and Fluffy to be who they are.